granum-tech/granum-tech/README.md

 </p>

 <p align="center">
-At Granum Technologies LLC, our mission is to research and develop software solutions that address unmet needs.
-Our inspiration comes from the granum, a crucial component in plant cells essential for photosynthesis, symbolizing our commitment to being at the core of technological innovation.
+  Granum Technologies LLC is a fintech software & R&D company dedicated to making financial technology accessible, transparent, and easy to integrate.
 </p>
 <p align="center">
-Founded by a seasoned researcher and developer with extensive experience in both the fintech industry and scientific research, Granum Technologies seamlessly blends cutting-edge technology with holistic insights.
+  We specialize in building lightweight, open-source tools and SaaS solutions that help democratize the fintech landscape, empowering organizations of all sizes.
 </p>
 <p align="center">
   <a href="https://www.granum-tech.com/">Website</a> |